gregogolla/investrak-iicdocs/05_user_loans.md

 <!-- tabs:end -->

 ### Loan Guarantee
-If you guaranteed any loans they will appear under `My Guarantee Requests` tab.
+Guaranteeing a loan is a way of increasing a members borrowing limit by leveraging the  borrowing capacity of another member, who becomes the guarantor.
+If you are a guarantor of any loans they will appear under `My Guarantee Requests` tab.
 Aditionally you will also have received an email with the details and link to open the guarantee record.

 Click on the loan guarantee request to open up the dialog.
 Use the dialog to reveiw the details of the guarantee request.
 After confirming the guarantee amount, your loan borrowing limit accept or decline the request.